1 Introduction topenlarge

 Most of the acromion is cancellous bone and provided poor fixation for screws.

-For associated complex injuries requiring an anterior approach, an extended delta pectoral approach may be used (eg. coracoid, glenoid, proximal humerus fractures).
+For associated complex injuries requiring an anterior approach, the sabercut approach may be extended into the deltopectoral approach (eg, coracoid, glenoid, proximal humerus fractures).

 Reduction is best achieved using a reduction clamp.